mariusvicol/SocialNetworkAppGUI/README.md

 ## Overview

 SocialNetworkGUI is a Java-based social networking application with a JavaFX graphical user interface.
 It allows users to connect, communicate, and share content in an interactive and user-friendly environment.
 The app includes features like user authentication, content sharing, real-time notifications, and network exploration.
-Additionally, it integrates machine learning for functionalities such as spam detection and content recommendations.

 ## Images